mike006322/PolynomialCalculator/core/Readme.md

 [[' ', 'y', 'x'], [5.0, 1, 2], [24.0, 0, 0], [2.0, 0, 1], [1.0, 1, 0]]

 ### Operations:
-Polynomial addition, subtraction, multiplication, division are defined in the Polynomial class.
+Polynomial addition, subtraction, multiplication, division, modulo are defined in the Polynomial class.

 'gcd' function is also defined.